Götz Bachmann’s Ethnographic Research on Dynamicland

 - Epic – A series of interactive educational tools for children as part of my residency with Dynamicland — Kritika Kushwaha created “Epic” during her time as a resident interaction designer in 2018 it is “a series of interactive educational tools for children that encourage socializing, learning and bonding in children by interacting with physical interactive objects at home, school and third spaces such as libraries and makerspaces”, prototyped in Dynamicland.

 - Shawn Douglas / Bret Victor: Nanoscale Instruments for Visualizing Small Proteins — In July 2022 Bret Victor shared the stage at the “2022 Foresight Designing Molecular Machines Workshop” with Shawn Douglas, a biologist at whose lab they are currently testing Dynamicland in the wild.
-In the second half of the talk Victor talks through some of the tools they build for Douglas’ work in the lab.
+In the second half of the talk Victor talks through some of the tools they built for Douglas’ work in the lab.

 Notes from Visits to the Lab §